Chun-CC/Chun-CC.github.io/content/post/Siggraph_2025/index.md

 ---
-title: Our paper Light-pipe holography has been accepted on Siggraph 2025!
+title: Our paper Light-pipe holography has been accepted in Siggraph 2025!
 summary:
 date: 2025-07-20